sim590/rootfiles/README.md

 # rootfiles

-This is the collection of my configuration files installable on the system per the root user of the system.
+This is the collection of my configuration files installable on the system by the root user of the system.

 ## Installation